Zatyshshia

-Zatyshshia (Затишшя; Затишье) is an urban-type settlement in Rozdilna Raion of Odesa Oblast in Ukraine.
+Zatyshshia (Затишшя; Затишье) is a rural settlement in Rozdilna Raion of Odesa Oblast in Ukraine.
 It hosts the administration of Zatyshshia settlement hromada, one of the hromadas of Ukraine.
 Population:

-The town has a railway station on the line Odesa—Kyiv (stretch Rozdilna—Podilsk).
+The settlement has a railway station on the line Odesa—Kyiv (stretch Rozdilna—Podilsk).

 The distance to Odesa is 72 miles, to Chișinău it is 53 miles.

 Name

 The word "Zatyshshia" doesn't have an exact analogue in the English language, it's close in meaning to the word "silence" or "calm" and means: temporary calming, suspension, weakening of any action, movement, development; temporary cessation of wind; temporary cessation of noise, movement; secluded living place, corner.

 The name, for several reasons, most likely comes from the features of the relief:

 1.)
 The place occupying a significant part of the modern settlement is protected from the wind by the relief.

 2.)
 During the construction of the railway to the south from Zatyshshia for a long distance, a large amount of land work was required, and to the north it was almost not required at all.